AlexKalopsia/timelnr/README.md

 1. Make sure that the relative column in the Entries sheet page has the right language code
 2. Make sure the Languages sheet page contains the new language.
 Currently the order needs to match the one in the Sheet.
 3. Run `py imorter.py`.
 This will recreate the SQL database
+4. Create a virtual environment (usually `python -m venv venv`)
-4. Rebuild docker image with `sh start.sh`
+5. Rebuild docker image with `sh start.sh`

 ### Change styling and labels